Profiles

 Copy

-default_profile: react
+default_profile: general

 To install Agent OS into a project using a different profile than your default, use the --profile flag: